amplitude/amplitude-docs/content/collections/api/en/behavioral-cohorts.md

 ## Considerations

 - For Growth and Enterprise plans, the Behavioral Cohorts Download API has a limit of 500 requests per month.
 - Amplitude supports a maximum cohort size of 2 million users.
-Here are some suggestions for cohorts larger than this:
+For cohorts larger than this, consider the following options:
     - Set up a cohort sync to [Amazon Kinesis](/docs/data/destination-catalog/amazon-kinesis-cohort)
     - Set up a cohort sync to your [Webhook](/docs/data/destination-catalog/cohort-webhooks)
     - For single user lookup, sync the cohort to Profile API, and use [Profile API](/docs/apis/analytics/user-profile#get-cohort-ids) for single user lookup.